robertsource/security-keypad-access-panel/README.md

-## security keypad access panel with an illuminated digital numeric keypad (research) | Jan 2019
+## security keypad access panel with an animated digital numeric keypad (research) | Jan 2019

 • Developed a security keypad access panel with an illuminated digital numeric keypad (research)